 Timed-Entry Tickets into Super Nintendo World

-To enter Super Nintendo World without paying for an Express Pass, you’ll need a free entry ticket.
+You’ll need a free timed entry ticket to enter Super Nintendo World without paying for an Express Pass.
 There are two types of tickets- Area Timed Entry and Standby Entry.
 Let’s take a quick look at them.

-A signboard located near the entrance of Super Nintendo World has up-to-date information on which tickets are available.
+A signboard near Super Nintendo World’s entrance has up-to-date information on which tickets are available.
 Timed entry tickets sell out quickly, so plan on visiting the park as early as possible.

 Area Timed Entry Ticket